ftntcorecse/ftnt-ansible-docs/docs_build/fmgr_modules/fmgr_device_group.rst

       grp_members:
         description:
           - A comma separated list of device names or device groups to be added as members to the device group.
-          - If Group Members are defined, and state="absent", only group members will be removed.
+          - If Group Members are defined, and mode="delete", only group members will be removed.
           - If you want to delete a group itself, you must omit this parameter from the task in playbook.
         required: false